leec94/SY0-701-notes/README.md

 - Mean Time to Repair (MTTR): the average time it takes to restore a failed system or component to a working state after a disruption.
 It measures the efficiency of the repair process
 - Mean Time Between Failures (MTBF): the average time elapsed between two consecutive failures of a system or component.
 It provides an indication of the system's reliability

-- Risk Appetite: the amount of risk an organization is willing to accept in pursuit of its objectives.
+- Risk appetite: the amount of risk an organization is willing to accept in pursuit of its objectives.
 It's essentially a strategic, high-level view that aligns with the organization's goals and priorities.
 Think of it as the maximum amount of risk an organization is ready to take on overall, considering its strategic objectives and mission.
 Risk appetite is about the broader, overarching risk the organization is willing to accept to achieve its strategic goals.
-- Risk Tolerance: more specific and operational.
+- Risk tolerance: more specific and operational.
 It represents the acceptable level of risk exposure for various activities or projects within the organization.
-This is more about the granular, day-to-day level of risk an organization can handle while still operating effectively.
 Risk tolerance is about the specific, measurable levels of risk acceptable in various situations.
+Risk tolerance refers more broadly to an organization's or individual's willingness to take on risk, not the specific predefined level for taking action.
+- Risk threshold: the limit of acceptable risk that an organization establishes, which once exceeded, triggers a response to reduce the risk to an acceptable level
+- Risk level: the severity or high/low ranking of risk

 Data Governance
 - Data processor: processes personal data for controllers and ensures implementation of security measures.
 They are tasked with handling personal data in accordance with the controller's directions and must secure the data as per the established standards.